jieqiong-pang/DSCI560-HW3/index.md

 ### Waiting
 - CEO call our customer assistance team constantly, which takes time from CEO meetings with clients.
 ### Over-Processing
-- Deliver customer requirements multiple times across multiple departments（designers，developers，backend team),which takes long time to update the customer requirements
+- Deliver customer requirements multiple times across multiple departments（designers，developers，backend team),which takes long time to update the customer requirements.
 ### Skills
-- It is not necessary for everyone need to create a visualization example, which is the waste of human potential
+- It is not necessary for everyone need to create a visualization example, which is the waste of human potential.

 ## Deliverables